Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

 Double-Pane Fiberglass Windows – High-end Replacement Project:

-To remove an old window and replace it with a 36-by-60 fiberglass window ranges in cost from $695 to $975 per window replaced.
+To remove an old window and replace it with a high end 36-by-60 fiberglass window like Pella Impervia ranges in cost from $750 to $1,100 per window replaced.

 Pros: The beauty of wood is unsurpassed, especially wood that is stained rather than painted.
 All window styles are available in wood.